tylim88/Crypto-Symbol/README.md

 🍀 Sync

+Sync the coin by yourself.

 1. You can only use this api in server environment due to Coinmarketcap CORS policy.
 2. You need to install [axios](https://www.npmjs.com/package/axios) to use this api.
 3. Added pair and modified pairs have higher priority than sync, sync will not overwrite them.

+Note: The library does not dynamically import `axios` because tooling like Vite does not support dynamic import out of the box, see this [issue](https://github.com/tylim88/Crypto-Symbol/issues/41).

 ```ts
 import { cryptoSymbol } from 'crypto-symbol'